Intelligence needs

 Use the Rust crate for lowest-latency local memory, or run the standalone gRPC daemon with HTTP/JSON admin endpoints and TCP, UDS, TLS, or mTLS transport profiles.

-Historical and superseded states, lineage links, compaction rollups, integrity checks, repair flows, and maintenance stats let memory evolve without losing the thread of what changed.
+Historical and superseded states, lineage links, compaction rollups, time-travel recall, scheduled maintenance, integrity checks, and repair flows let memory evolve without losing the thread of what changed.

-Snapshot, export, import, validate, merge, replace, and dry-run workflows round-trip across file-backed and sled-backed stores, with a reference JavaScript SDK for non-Rust consumers.
+Ordered changefeed events, snapshot shipping, export, import, validate, merge, replace, and dry-run workflows round-trip across daemon, file-backed, and sled-backed stores, with JavaScript and Python SDKs for non-Rust consumers.

 Modular by Design.